What is a Household?

 You will need to set up a step between the parent object and child object that does a look up of the household.
 In the example below, I have set the connector to look up the household with the household email.

-If you want to use the contact's last name for the lookup, and your Salesforce Nonprofit Starter Pack is configured to create Households in the default manner of adding on "Household" to the end of the last name, then you will need a lookup with a formula like this:
+If you want to use the contact's last name for the lookup, and your Salesforce Nonprofit Starter Pack is configured to create Households in the default manner of adding on "Household" to the end of the last name, then you can use a lookup with a formula like this:

 Where %%tfa_2%% is the field that you ask for your user's last name.